Fees and expenses are the single biggest reason professional money managers fail to outperform the market return.

 Mutual fund fees are not scalable.
 They charge the same fee, regardless of whether $20,000, or $2 million is invested.
 However, the fee (as a percentage of assets under management) charged by a private counsel portfolio management firms declines as the total portfolio under management increases.
 Private counsel firms generally charge a total fee of 1.5 percent, which includes the manager fee, a custody fee, and investment funds MER.
 As the portfolio size increases, the management fee declines.
 For this fee you receive advice, portfolio management, and proper reporting.

-Current financial reforms for the Canadian investment industry will require firms to report costs, commissions, and performance for investor accounts.
-The firms will also have to provide details about advisor compensation.
-These changes are scheduled to come into force as of July 2016.
+Financial reforms for the Canadian investment industry require firms to report costs, commissions, and performance for investor accounts.
+The firms also have to provide details about advisor compensation.
+These changes came into force as of July 2016.

 If you would like more information or have any questions, feel free to contact us at 780.466.6204, or click here to send us an email.